National Union of Women Teachers: History

 By 1916, the federation's membership had grown significantly, and its members had become increasingly frustrated with continuing male control of the NUT.
 It decided to prepare to break away from the NUT after the conclusion of the First World War.
 Although the NUT finally adopted a policy of equal pay in 1919, it did not prioritise this during subsequent pay negotiations, and this was the final straw.
 In 1920, the federation broke away to form an independent trade union, the "National Union of Women Teachers" (NUWT).
 From this date, members of the central council of the NUWT were not permitted to hold membership of the NUT.
 Rank-and-file members were initially permitted to also join the NUT, as the union feared that otherwise its members in rural areas would be isolated.
 However, the union discouraged joint membership, and prohibited it in 1932.

 The NUWT was a feminist organisation, maintaining close links with other groups and individuals in the feminist movement.
+These included the Equal Pay Campaign Committee of which it was a key member.
 Its main aim was to obtain equal pay for women but also interested itself in the wide range of issues affecting women teachers including the marriage bar, maternity rights and family allowances.
 It was also concerned with education in its widest sense and took an interest in many issues such as class sizes, corporal punishment, the school leaving age, teacher training, and wider social and political debates such as capital punishment, the minimum wage and health policy.

 Membership of the union peaked at 8,500 in the mid-1920s, and thereafter gradually declined.
 In 1961, when equal pay had been achieved, the union wound up.
 Members either joined the NUT or the Association of Assistant Mistresses, while the anti-feminist National Association of Schoolmasters arranged for the formation of a new Union of Women Teachers.